A tree distinguishing polynomial: A polynomial for rooted trees

 \begin{corollary} $T_1, T_2\in\T_r^*$ are isomorphic if and only if $P_p(T_1)=P_p(T_2)$.
 In particular, $T_1, T_2\in\T_r^m$ are isomorphic if and only if $P_p(T_1)=P_p(T_2)$ \end{corollary}

-However, for any prime number $p$, there exists a pair of non-isomorphic rooted trees in $\T_r$ with the same polynomial $P_p(T):\T_r\to\Z[x]$, where the root vertex of at least one of the trees has degree one.
+However, for any prime number $p$, there exists a pair of non-isomorphic rooted trees in $\T_r$ with the same polynomial $P_p(T):\T_r\to\Z[x]$, where there exists at least one internal vertex that has only one child.
 Figure \ref{f2} shows a pair of such trees.
-For any prime number $p$, we can choose the length of the stem of the tree $T_1$ to be $l=p$ and then $P_p(T_1)=P_p(T_2)$.
+For any prime number $p$, we can choose the length of the stem of the tree $T_1$ to be $l=p$ $P_p(T_1)=P_p(T_2)$.
 An interesting question is determine the values of the integer $n$ such that $P_n(T):\T_r\to\Z[x]$ is a complete isomorphism invariant for rooted $m$-ary trees or trees in $\T_r^*$.
-If $m=1$, a rooted path $T$ has polynomial $P_n(T)=x+ln$, where $l$ is the length of $T$.
-Hence, $n$ being any integer other than zero makes $P_n(T):\T_r\to\Z[x]$ a complete isomorphism invariant for rooted $1$-ary trees.
 If $m=2$, it can be checked by computer that $P_n(T):\T_r\to\Z[x]$ is not a complete isomorphism invariant for rooted $2$-ary or binary trees when $n\in\{-1,0,1\}$.
 For any other integer, it is not known whether $P_n(T):\T_r\to\Z[x]$ is a complete isomorphism invariant for rooted binary trees or not.
 It is not known either for other rooted $m$-ary trees.

-\subsection{A tree distinguishing polynomial}
+\section{A tree distinguishing polynomial}